tobiasmarek/tobiasmarek/README.md

-# Greetings, traveler! 👋
+### Greetings, traveler! 👋

 I'm currently a student of the **Bioinformatics** program at Charles University in Prague 🧬

-### Interests:
-- Nature
-- Gaming
-- Music
-- Data Science
+I love nature, data science, gaming and music.